Follow the step-wise approach listed below for home treatment of your Plantar Bursitis.

 2. Ice the heel of your foot.
-Take a frozen can of juice, frozen bottle of water, or other item such as the one below and roll your heel over it for 10 minutes.
+Take a frozen can of juice or frozen bottle of water and roll your heel over it for 10 minutes.
 Place the frozen item back in the freezer for ten minutes, then repeat.
 This is best done at night.

 3. Wear only shoes that have a well-cushioned sole.
 DO NOT GO BAREFOOT, EVEN AROUND THE HOUSE.